 We had to do kangaroo care 24 / 7 for two weeks until our son reached 2500 grams.

 But if you don’t need to do it, you should consider doing it anyway.
 Even for short periods of time.
 Kangaroo care has many benefits for all babies and parents.

 I highly recommend it!
 It did wonders for us!

 That’s a Wrap

 If in doubt, always call your pediatrician.
-Being a first time mom is hard, but being a first time mom to a preemie is even harder.
-You’ll have to team with your doctor, and friends and family!
+Being a first-time mom is hard, but being a first-time mom to a preemie is even harder.
+You’ll have to team up with your doctor, friends, and family!

 Our first month home was hard, to say the least.
 But, we were finally with our preemie baby at home, just like we dreamed so many times.